Job Description Description

 • Orders, collects, interprets, and evaluates laboratory and other diagnostic tests to assess patient problems and health care needs.

-• Prescribes, recommends and/or employs medical drug therapies or other forms of related therapeutic treatments and procedures or performs indicated procedures in accordance with approved protocols/policies with attention to efficacy, safety, and cost.
-Recommends interventions to modify behavior associated with health risks.
+• Prescribes or recommends medical drug therapies or other treatments.
+Performs procedures following approved protocols with attention to efficacy, safety, and cost.
+Recommends interventions to change behavior linked to health risks.

-• Formulates and implements comprehensive outcomes-based patient treatment plans based on patient assessments, evidence-based medicine, standards of care, professional practice guidelines and in partnership with physicians and other interdisciplinary team members when appropriate.
-Evaluates patient's response to health care provided and the effectiveness of care.
+• Formulates and implements comprehensive patient treatment plans based on assessments, evidence-based medicine, and standards of care.
+Works with physicians and team members when needed.
+Evaluates patient's response to care and its effectiveness.

-• Counsels patients and families regarding medical processes, management of the health illness/condition, medication, nutrition, and health promotion.
-Counsels patients about drug regimens and possible side effects or interactions with other substances such as food supplements, over the counter medications and herbal remedies.
+• Counsels patients and families about medical processes, illness management, medication, nutrition, and health promotion.
+Counsels patients about drug regimens and possible side effects or interactions with food supplements, over-the-counter medications, and herbal remedies.

 • Maintains appropriate records detailing the patient's treatment plans and outcomes.
-Initiates timely consultation and referral when the problem exceeds scope of practice and/or expertise.
+Initiates timely consultation and referral when the problem exceeds scope of practice or expertise.

 • Provides consultation level services for conditions/problems related to the Provider's specialty and training.